Lolit-Bairiganjan/TicketReservationSystemWeb/README.md

 ### Contribution Guidelines

-- 📝 Write clear commit messages
+- 📝 Write clear, descriptive commit messages
 - 🧪 Include tests for new features
-- 📚 Update documentation
+- 📚 Update documentation as needed
-- 🎨 Follow PEP 8 style guide
+- 🎨 Follow PEP 8 style guide for Python
-- ✅ Ensure all tests pass
+- ✅ Ensure all tests pass before submitting
+- 💬 Be respectful and constructive in discussions

 ---